syn-net/pihole_sync/README.md

 ```

 **FIXME**: You must modify the **sync** function in `/root/bin/pihole_sync.sh` if you
-expect this to work on your network; change the path of the source configuration
+expect this to work on your network; change the path of the configuration files
-files.
+to match your setup!

 ## usage